swgeoscience/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research is currently focused on deep geothermal energy exploration in the UK with a focus on SW England regional geology and tectonics.
+bio: Research Fellow in deep geothermal energy exploration with interests in machine learning, mineral exploration and SW England geology.

 interests:
 - Machine learning in geoscience